-Rule-based dynamic lists behave similarly to static lists, including those constructed with automation rules and completion actions.
-Dynamic lists can be used as recipient lists or suppression lists for an email newsletter, to seed a drip nurturing program or used in further automation or segmentation criteria (“prospect list is…”).
+Dynamic lists, like static lists, can be used as recipient lists or suppression lists for an email newsletter, to seed a drip nurturing program or used in further automation or segmentation criteria (“prospect list is…”).

-The benefit of dynamic lists — you can create a list of prospects that is tailored to specific criteria.
-Create the new list, select the criteria and if a prospect matches that criteria then they are added to the dynamic list.
+The benefit of dynamic lists is that you can create a list of prospects that is tailored to specific criteria.
+Create the new list, select the criteria, and if a prospect matches that criteria then they are added to the dynamic list.
 If for some reason they no longer match the criteria, they will be removed from the list.

-You cannot manually add or remove prospects to dynamic lists – instead, the lists refresh on a regular interval, a few times per hour, adding prospects who now match the criteria and removing the prospects who no longer match.
+Static lists can be edited manually; however, you cannot manually add or remove prospects to dynamic lists.
+Instead, dynamic lists refresh constantly, adding prospects who now match the criteria and removing the prospects who no longer match.
 Because of this, you will not see dynamic lists as an option in dropdowns in the import screen, data tables or anywhere else throughout Pardot where you manually control list membership.
 You also will not see dynamic lists in the CRM list management view dropdown.

-Note: Existing static lists cannot be converted into dynamic lists.
+Note: Static lists cannot be converted into dynamic lists.

 Dynamic lists are most helpful when you are creating a list based on prospect data that will change often — you need a list where prospects can be added or removed often.
 For example, you could build a membership list of current members of your organization.
 If someone fails to renew their membership and you mark the membership change in a field in their Pardot record (either manually or through a CRM sync) Pardot will recognize that value changed and remove the prospect from the dynamic membership list.

-- Every list you create does not need to be dynamic.
+- Not every list needs to be dynamic.
 Sometimes you need to build a list where prospects are added to the list but there is no reason to remove them.
 For example, making a list of all prospects who complete your Contact Us form.
 This type of list can be created through an automation rule where prospects who complete the form will match the rule once and be added to the list.

 - Dynamic lists will only include prospects who meet the list criteria.